 Over the past decade we have helped hundreds of students ACE this part of the application.
 Dig in on these 5 key actionable steps covering everything from how to choose the right topic to polishing your final round of revision.
 For even more detailed help, you can check out the next session of Write Your Way Into College.

 This process takes time, and the earlier you start, the better off you will be.
-It usually takes much longer than you think to explore ideas fully and then write multiple drafts that often veer in new directions.
-Since the Common Application essay prompts for 2019 – 2020 are already available, there are no excuses.
+It usually takes much longer than you think to explore ideas fully and then write multiple drafts that may veer in new directions.
+Since the Common Application essay prompts barely change, there are no excuses.

 “The first draft is just you telling yourself the story.” – Terry Pratchett

 One attention grabbing technique is starting in media res which is just a fancy Latin term that means in the middle of the action.
 So beginning your essay in media res simply means to start in the middle of a scene without telling all the backstory or what happened prior to it.
 The backstory or context can either be easily assumed or if it is necessary to understand the essay, it can be filled in later through flashback or description of the past events.

 In media res Example: